daverona/docker-rdkit/README.md

 ## Copy

-To use RDKit built by this image without making the image as your base image, follow the next steps.
+To use RDKit built in this image without making the image as your base image, follow the next steps.

 Place the following to your `Dockerfile` *before* base image `FROM` command and set `RDKIT_VERSION` properly: